2010 Turkish Grand Prix: Race

-Button drew alongside teammate Hamilton on lap 48 heading into turn twelve and passed Hamilton (who drove on the inside line) around the outside of the corner.
+Button drew alongside teammate Hamilton on lap 48 heading into turn 12 and passed Hamilton (who drove on the inside line) around the outside of the corner.
 Hamilton reclaimed the lead on the following lap after getting a run on the pit straight and narrowly avoided a collision with Button at turn one.
 Hamilton began to pull away from teammate Button.
 Sutil passed Kobayashi around the outside for tenth on lap 52 while Button was ordered to conserve his tyres and fuel on the same lap.
 Chandhok became the final retirement of the race when he entered the pit lane with a fuel pump failure on lap 53.
 Alonso attempted to overtake Petrov around the outside of turn one on lap 54 but was unable to get ahead.
 Alonso tried again going into turn three and Petrov (who had worn tyres) made an error allowing Alonso to move into eighth.
 Both drivers made contact and Petrov sustained a punctured tyre.
 Petrov made a pit stop for soft tyres on lap 56 and emerged in 15th.
 Hamilton maintained his lead throughout the remainder of the race and took the checkered flag on lap 58 to secure his first win of the season, 2.6 seconds in front of teammate Button.
 Webber was third, ahead of Schumacher who equalled his best result of the season, having finished fourth at the Spanish Grand Prix as well.
 Rosberg held off Kubica to take fifth, followed by Massa, Alonso, Sutil and Kobayashi.
-De la Rosa was close behind teammate Kobayashi in eleventh.
-Alguersuari, Liuzzi, Barrichello, Petrov, Buemi, Hülkenberg, Glock, di Grassi and Chandhok (despite his mechanical issues) were the final classified finishers.
+De la Rosa was close behind teammate Kobayashi in 11th.
+Alguersuari, Liuzzi, Barrichello, Petrov, Buemi, Hülkenberg, Glock, Di Grassi and Chandhok (despite his mechanical issues) were the final classified finishers.
 Hamilton's victory made him the fifth different driver in seven races to win a Grand Prix in 2010.